rinwinte/com.pioneer.avr/README.md

 ## Future updates
 These features could be added:

+* Track information is currently not activated
+* Internet Radio / HMG control is currently not activated
 * Full zone 2 & 3 control
 * Cursor remote
 * Tone control; Bass & Trebble